spinnaker/spinnaker.github.io/community/gardening/dev-environment.md

 2. Open a bash shell in the location where Halyard is installed.
   - If Halyard is running in Docker, run `docker exec -it halyard bash` to enter a shell.
-3. Edit the Kubernetes block of your .hal/config with your namespace and kubeconfig file location to enable a Kubernetes install, as in this snippet:
+3. Edit the Kubernetes block of your `.hal/config` with your namespace and kubeconfig file location to enable a Kubernetes install:
   ```
   ...
   kubernetes: